 Fortunately, it’s also often included in the list of essential oils for anxiety.
 And, of course, there’s research to back up the claims.
 Just one study found that a 15-minute aromatherapy session using rose and lavender could help stave off postpartum depression and general anxiety disorder among new moms!

 You’ve probably had a cup of chamomile tea to unwind.
 It’s great, but the extract is highly diluted by the hot water.
 Using a potent, concentrated Roman chamomile essential oil is far more effective at helping soothe the nerves.
+It almost feels like warm sunshine for the soul.
 That’s why it’s been used for ages!

 When I’m traveling, I often find my mind racing.
 In those moments, I reach for the chamomile which has been shown to calm an “overactive mind.”
 Meanwhile, there’s evidence that the scent is more effective at reducing anxiety among ICU patients than traditional methods!